 Did you include any family heirlooms or special traditions?

 Yes!
-My Vail was my mother's, except she was married in the 80's and had a very fashionable 3 tiered layered Vail complete with a large beaded crown.
+My veil was my mother's, except she was married in the 80's and had a very fashionable 3 tiered layered Vail complete with a large beaded crown.
 I had a seamstress take it apart and create a gorgeous single layer floor length Vail.
 I felt pretty honored that I was able to wear it and make it my own.
-I also was gifted and wore my grandmother's original wedding band but the original diamond had been replaced with my birthstone.
+I also was gifted and wore my grandmother's original wedding band, with the original diamond being replaced with my birthstone.
 It was extra special considering my grandma and grandpa are still together today.
-I also wore both of my grandmothers' jewelry, diamond earrings, gold and diamond pendant necklace and two tennis bracelets.
-It was so special to have a little something from all the women in my family that I'm close with.
+I also wore both of my grandmothers' jewelry, diamond earrings, gold and diamond pendant necklace, and two tennis bracelets.
+It was so special to have a little something from all the women in my family that I'm close to.

 Do you have any advice for couples planning their weddings now?

 Don't be afraid to go non-traditional!
 Think outside the box to achieve your desired look.
 We used an independent florist and baker which saved thousands (courtesy of thumbtack).

 Take your time when purchasing and searching for decor.
 Craigslist and Offer Up are great places to buy gently used items for decor (90% of our purchases were second hand).

 Use what you have!
 I accented the lounge area outside with blankets and pillows I already owned which made our space feel so cozy!
 Borrow as much as you can, you will be very surprised at how many friends and family have just the thing you're looking for to complete or add to your space.
 I also had a friend who was married earlier this year and she gave me everything that was leftover, one of which was all the bubbles for our send off.